 APPRAISER'S CERTIFICATION I certify that, to the best of my knowledge and belief: The statements of fact contained in this report are true and correct.
 The reported analysis, opinions, and conclusions are limited only by the report ass opinions, and conclusions.
 I have no present (unless specified below) or prospective interest in the property the with respect to the parties involved.
 I have no bias with respect to any property that is the subject of this report or to the My engagement in this assignment was not contingent upon developing or reporting.
-My compensation for completing this assignment is not contingent upon the developing the client, the amount of the value opinion, the attainment of a stipulated result, or to My analysis, opinions, and conclusions were developed, and this report has been individuals who have provided significant real property appraisal assistance are not work section of this report.
-X None Name(s) Sonnia R King As previously identified in the Scope of Work section of this report, the signer(s) of this report. predetermined results. predetermined results. predetermined value or direction in value that favors the cause of the occurrence of a subsequent event directly related to the intended use of this appraisal, prepared, in conformity with the Uniform Standards of Professional Appraisal Practice, amed below.
-The specific tasks performed by those named are outlined in the Scope of Property Inspected by Appraiser X Yes No Property inspected by Co-Appraiser X Yes No Services provided, as an appraiser or in any other capacity, regarding the property acceptance of this assignment: X None Specify services provided: that is the subject of this report within the three-year period immediately preceding ADDITIONAL CERTIFICATION FOR APPRAISAL INSTITUTE MEMBER S CANDIDATES AND PRACTICING AFEILIATES Appraisal Institute Designated Member, Candidate, or Practicing Affiliate Certify: ort has been prepared, in conformity with the requirements of the Code of Professional which include the Uniform Standards of Professional Appraisal Practice.
+My compensation for completing this assignment is not contingent upon the develop the client, the amount of the value opinion, the attainment of a stipulated result, or the My analysis, opinions, and conclusions were developed, and this report has been predetermined results. predetermined results. predetermined of a predetermined value or direction in value that favors the cause of the occurrence of a subsequent event directly related to the intended use of this appraisal, prepared, in conformity with the Uniform Standards of Professional Appraisal Practice, and below.
+The specific tasks performed by those named are outlined in the Scope of a professional Appraisal Practice, and below.
+The specific tasks performed by those named are outlined in the Scope of a profession of the property that is the subject of this report as follows: ADDITIONAL CERTIFICATION FOR APPRAISAL INSTITUTE MEMBER S, CANDIDATES AND PRACTICING AFFILIATES Appraisal Institute Designated Member, Candidate, or Practicing Affiliate Certify: Ethics & Standards of Professional Appraisal Practice of the Appraisal Institute, w The use of this report is subject to the requirements of the Appraisal Institute relat ing to review by its duly authorized representatives.
 As of the date of this report, I X have / have not completed the continuing education program for Designated Members of the Appraisal Institute.
-As of the date of this report, I have / have not APPRAISERS SIGNATURES APPRAISER: Signature Name Veronica R Griffith, MAI, CCIM Report Date Trainee Licensed Certified Residential Certified General X License # 1101758 State WA Expiration Date 11/15/2021 CO-APPRAISER: Signature Name Sonnia Renee King Report Date Trainee X Licensed Certified Residential Certified General License # 1101758 State WA Expiration Date 11/15/2021
+As of the date of this report, I have / have not APPRAISERS SIGNATURES APPRAISER: Signature Name Veronica R Griffith MAI, CCIM Report Date Trainee Licensed Certified Residential Certified General X License # 1101758 State WA Expiration Date 11/15/2021 CO-APPRAISER: Signature Name Sonnia Renee King Report Date Trainee X Licensed Certified Residential Certified General License # 1101758 State WA Expiration Date 11/15/2021

-NOTICE: The Appraisal Institute publishes this form for use by appraisers where the appraiser doems use of the form appropriate.
+\ NOTICE: The Appraisal Institute publishes this form for use by appraisers where the appraiser deems use of the form appropriate.
 Depending on the assignment, the appraiser may need to provide additional data, analysis and work product not called for in this form.
 The Appraisal Institute makes no representations, warranties or guarantees as to, and assumes no responsibility for, the data, analysis or work product or third party certifications, verifications, data specifications, scores, indexes, or valuation tools, used or provided by the individual appraiser(s) or others in the specific contents of the AI Reports(R) AI-900.05 Certification, Assumptions and Limiting Conditions © Appraisal Institute 2017, All Rights Reserved